 When topping up your account, some brokers automatically exchange your funds into a different denomination than you deposited, often USD.
 However, larger brokers usually accept local currency deposits.

 These are then subsequently exchanged into the denomination of the asset you purchase, either automatically or manually.
-In return for this service, the broker will charge a flat fee, percent of the exchanged amount, or a give a less attractive exchange rate than the one you find on Google (the so-called Inter-Bank Exchange Rate).
+In return for this service, the broker will charge a flat fee, percent of the exchanged amount, or give a less attractive exchange rate than the one you find on Google (the so-called Inter-Bank Exchange Rate).

-Mind the Spread
+Step 2: Mind the spread

 Choosing an unlicensed broker is never a good idea.
 Frankly, it’s a great way to walk headlong into a scam.
 Only trust a licensed broker with your money, as these are overseen and regulated by national regulatory bodies.
 Meaning they have to comply with strict rules and perform AML and KYC verification.